-Moreover, while the children were both found to have exhibited disturbing sexualized behaviours and a “disorganized attachment” to the parents, the court found that these behaviours could not be attributed to the father’s interaction with them.
+Moreover, while the children were both found to have exhibited disturbing sexualized behaviors and a “disorganized attachment” to the parents, the court found that these behaviors could not be attributed to the father’s interaction with them.

 Rather, the court found that the mother was extremely paranoid, unduly influenced by her own mother, and highly unlikely to foster any kind of meaningful contact between the father and the children.